How to start a pest control business

 - Company name: If you are creating a Limited company, you have to choose a company name and register your new business with Companies House.

-- Business plan: Create a business plan including the logistics of your business such as where you’ll be based, what services you’ll offer and whether you’ll hire any employees.
+- Business plan: Create a business plan including the logistics of your business.
+This may include where you’ll be based, what services you’ll offer and whether you’ll hire any employees.

 - Goals: Set a few initial goals for your company.
 These can help to keep you focused and always moving forward, and can include financial goals, customer goals and training goals.